MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-terminology-in-cost-accounting.md

 ---
-title: Terminology in Cost Accounting | Microsoft Docs
+title: Terminology in Cost Accounting
-description: This topic defines the key terms that are used in cost accounting.
+description: This topic defines the key terms that are used in cost accounting, such as allocation key and allocation source.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2019
+ms.date: 06/16/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: a0174d6bfd8340fc179a138aabc666e497ba7213
+ms.openlocfilehash: 4ba3cb0930426f44c1064f4d565b8ddaf8563fdd
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "2301611"
+ms.locfileid: "8147579"
 ---
 # <a name="terminology-in-cost-accounting"></a>Terminology in Cost Accounting

 This topic defines the key terms that are used in cost accounting.

 ## <a name="key-terms"></a>Key Terms

  The following table shows definitions of the key terms in cost accounting.

 |**Term**|**Definition**|